 Working with the Prospero inline editor:

-- Use inline editor
+- Use the editor (simple formatting)

 - Clear formatting